TolikPylypchuk/SharpHook/README.md

 ## Usage

-### Native Methods of libuiohook
+### Native Functions of libuiohook

-SharpHook exposes the methods of libuiohook in the `SharpHook.Native.UioHook` class.
+SharpHook exposes the functions of libuiohook in the `SharpHook.Native.UioHook` class.
 The `SharpHook.Native` namespace also contains structs and enums which represent the data returned by libuiohook.

 **Note**: In general, you shouldn't use native methods directly.
 Instead, use the higher-level types provided by